 This site does not collect any information about you except that required for system administration of the website.

 Cookies are stored in the cookie directory of your hard drive and do not expire at the end of your session.
-Although your browser may be set up to allow the creation of cookies, you can specify that you be prompted before a site puts a cookie on your hard disk, so that you can decide whether to allow or disallow the cookie.
-Alternatively, you can set your computer not to accept any cookie.
+Although your browser may be set up to allow the creation of cookies, you can specify that you be prompted before a site puts a cookie on your hard disk.
+This is so that you can decide whether to allow or disallow the cookie.
+Alternatively, you can set your computer not to accept any cookies.

 This site uses Google Analytics code to gather statistical information.
 For more information on how Google Analytics processes this information, visit www.google.com/analytics.

-Cookies on this website from other companies and social networking websites
+Cookies on this website from other companies & social networking websites

 Log files allow us to record visitors’ use of the site.
-This site's administrative team puts together log file information from all our visitors, which we use to make improvements to the layout of the site and to the information in it, based on the way that visitors move around it.
+This site's administrative team puts together log file information from all our visitors which we use to make improvements to the layout and information on the site.
+These logs are based on the way that visitors move around it.
 Log files do not contain any personal information about you.

 If you receive the HTML-formatted version of a newsletter, we know when you open the newsletter and what links you click.
 This helps us to improve our newsletters to you.